diatomsRcool/glossaries/README.md

   * `glossary type`_glossary_syns.csv
 * A latest directory must exist on the second level with a duplicate of the files of the latest version

-If you create a new `term_category` please follow the following schema
+If you create a new `term_category` please follow the following schema, where the #Version: value is required and has to match `glossary version`
 ```
 #Version:
 #Glossary type: